 And think, we haven’t even gotten to sushi yet!
 No Kona Cafe review would be complete without dessert.
 In my case, dessert means sushi.
 Nearly every meal we get at Kona comes with a side of sushi.

 Let’s face it, when I go to Kona, it’s usually because I’m craving sushi.
 The restaurant is known for this special cuisine.
 They even have a sushi chef preparing rolls at an open bar area.

 To date, I’ve tried a variety of sushi rolls, starting with this Shrimp Firecracker roll.

 This dish is described as tempura shrimp, crab, avocado, spicy tuna, cucumber, and chili sauce.

 It was for sure a winner in my book and something I would potentially order again.
 The sushi has a nice spicy flare to it but nothing overbearing.

 Next is the small Kona Sampler Sushi.
 There isn’t anything small about this dish, in my opinion.
 This is the best selection of sushi I’ve had here.
-In fact, I love sushi so much that we put together a separate article, Where to Find the Best Sushi at Disney World.
+It’s so good that we added to the list of where to find the best sushi at Disney World.